ices-eg/wg_WGEEL/Misc/data_call_2025/FI_todo.md

 ## Annex 4
 * 10 new values inserted in the database
 * 2 values updated in the db

 ## Annex 5
+* 12 new values inserted in the database

 ## Annex 6
+* 1 values updated in the db

 ## Annex 7